Post #1957: Recording an over-the-air TV program with Verizon FIOS TV

 Even though the solution is pretty obvious, it took me a while to figure it out, mostly for figuring out what won’t work.

-It boils down to hooking up a DVR (or equivalent) directly to the FIOS TV coax cable, eliminating the FIOS set-top box.
-(That is, hook the DVR (or equivalent) to the coax that feeds into the Verizon set-top box.)
+It boils down to hooking up a digital video recorder (DVR), or equivalent device (see purple below), directly to the FIOS TV coax cable, eliminating the FIOS set-top box.
+(That is, hook the DVR (or equivalent) to the coax that feeds into the Verizon set-top box.
+If you want to keep the set-top box hooked up, use a coax splitter (below) to attach both DVR and box to the same cable.)

 Duh.
 Or maybe, huh.
 Depending on whether you knew you could do that, or not.